What is Google MUM? How It Can Impact SEO?

 What is Google MUM?

 Google MUM (Multitask Unified Model) is an AI system created by Google to understand and answer difficult questions.
-Announced in 2021, it extends on Google’s earlier natural language systems, such as BERT, by expanding model size and training it on more data to handle multi-dimensional, open-ended queries.
+Announced in 2021, it builds upon Google’s earlier natural language systems, such as BERT, by expanding the model size and training it on more data to handle multidimensional, open-ended queries.

-Because of its huge scale, it is referred to as a “thousand-billion parameter” model.
+Due to its immense scale, it is referred to as a “thousand-billion parameter” model.
 This allows it to answer questions by combining information and context from multiple papers and websites.
 MUM is trained in 75 different languages and for a wide range of activities, including translation, Q&A, summarization, and conversational response.

 This multi-task training enables it to respond to user queries with the appropriate thinking style.

-• The main goal of MUM is to deliver more relevant and comprehensive responses by recognizing nuance and context and even following queries rather than just keywords.
+• The primary goal of MUM is to deliver more relevant and comprehensive responses by recognizing nuance and context, and even following up on queries rather than just keywords.

-• It is still an experimental research system, so people cannot access it directly.
+• It is still an experimental research system, so access to it is not available directly.

-• Google intends to integrate MUM findings into consumer products to improve search, recommendations, and question-answering.
+• Google intends to integrate MUM findings into its consumer products to enhance search, recommendations, and question-answering capabilities.

 Google BERT vs. Google MUM